Meet the Eggsperts

 Wil and Wouter saw not only an ethical problem that surely must have a solution, but a viable business case.
 Their scientific endeavours soon led to a technically feasible solution, and through this proof of principle they were able to secure a series of small funding streams to help a student project transition into a genuine business.

 2013 saw Wil and Wouter spin out from Leiden University, becoming In Ovo B.V.
-Continuing in collaboration with the university they were able to develop a process meeting the high-throughput and low costs requirements for sexing the thousands of eggs per minute required at large hatchery scale.
+In collaboration with Prof. Dr. Thomas Hankemeier they were able to identify a biomarker that could effectively be used to gender type an egg.
+After that, the challenge was to find a rapid, cost-effective screening technique, suitable for use in a hatchery, to determine the concentration in each egg.
+In collaboration with Thomas Hankemeier, they started looking into mass spectrometry, which eventually proved to be able to meet the high-throughput and low costs requirements for sexing the thousands of eggs per minute required at large hatchery scale.

 Since 2013, In Ovo has been steadily growing in many ways.
 The team has increased in size and projects have expanded beyond gender screening.
 We have won several prizes for our efforts in bettering animal welfare, had our first successful product launch (SmartStart™) and we have established ourselves as true innovators in the poultry sector.

 With full proof of concept for gender screening and a wealth of innovations in the pipeline, In Ovo closed a Series A funding round in summer 2018.
 This will enable us to scale our process to a fully functional device in a hatchery and make the poultry industry more efficient and animal friendly

 Our background in biology, the science that studies life and living organisms, helps us identifying problems and needs in the poultry industry.

 In Ovo focuses on poultry: we want to improve production efficiency as well as animal welfare.
 We've learned to understand the needs of producers as well as chickens.